peter-bztrs/VirtuaShopware5Anonymizer/Readme.md

-# VirtuaShopwareAnonymizer
+# Virtua Shopware 5 Anonymizer
-## About VirtuaShopwareAnonymizer
+## About Virtua Shopware 5 Anonymizer
-Shopware plugin providing function of user data anonymization
+Shopware plugin providing function of sensitive data anonymization.

 ## Installation
 Download plugin
-Ensure plugin dir name is exactly VirtuaShopwareAnonymizer (case of letters matter) Install composer via plugin manager
+Ensure plugin dir name is exactly VirtuaShopwareAnonymizer (case of letters matter) Install via plugin manager
 ### or
 with console by navigating to plugin dir and running composer install